rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 ```
 mkdir -p '/home/user/Documents/Proton/env/Proton 7.0/pfx/drive_c/Program Files (x86)/Steam/steamapps/common'
 ```
-If you're unfamiiar with how wine and proton works, it essentially tricks the program into thinking it's running in a windows environment by recreating the windows filestructure.
+If you're unfamiliar with how wine and proton works, it essentially tricks the program into thinking it's running in a windows environment by recreating the windows filestructure.
 Hammer cares deeply about running in a windows filestructure, so this is important.

 Next, the likely **single most important step**, we create a symbolic link from our TF2 directory to this dummy directory.
 This way, hammer will still be tricked into running in the windows filesystem, but it will have access to all of our TF2 files in our actual system, so we don't have to duplicate the whole TF2 folder structure and waste space.
 Note that hammer WILL be looking in the dummy directory for most things, such as gameinfo.txt which is required to even open the program.
 ```